 - On 11 June 2013, the official vehicle of two Italian diplomats was bombed shortly after the two individuals had exited the vehicle.

 - On 23 April 2013, a car bomb detonated outside the French Embassy in Tripoli causing a number of injuries.
-In April 2012, an explosion targeted a column of UN vehicles in Benghazi.

 - In January 2013 shots were fired at the vehicle carrying the Italian Consul in Benghazi.